 STUDENTS - Students may drop by in-between classes or students may report to class and get their teacher's permission to see Ms. Gibbs during class time.

 By phone - call 313.982.6197

 Village Counseling Information (11th & 12th Grade)

 Shawn Gatling is the counselor in the Village Campus for the students in grades 11th & 12th.
 In addition to scheduling classes, coordinating standardized testing dates and conflict resolution, she assists all students with college preparation, college visits and the college application process.

 By email - email@example.com

 In person - sign up on the clipboard by the Village Counseling Office

-If you have an emergency situation (sick, conflict, personal issues, etc.) please come to the Village office to see Ms. Redwine-Fergerson.
-If she is not available, please see Ms. Williams or Mr. Haney for assistance.
+If you have an emergency situation (sick, conflict, personal issues, etc.) please come to the Village office to see Ms. Gatling.
+If she is not available, please see Ms. Morrison or Mr. Haney for assistance.